pdf-raku/PDF-API6/README.md

 The optional [Text::FriBidi](https://raku.land/zef:dwarring/Text::FriBidi) module is required when:

 - the `:direction<rtl>` option is being used
-- the input text contains [Unicode bidirectional control](https://www.w3.org/International/questions/qa-bidi-unicode-controls.en) (BiDi) characters and the `:!bidi` option has not been used to disable BiDi processing.
+- the input text contains [Unicode bidirectional control](https://www.w3.org/International/questions/qa-bidi-unicode-controls.en) (BiDi) characters, and the `:!bidi` option has not been used to disable BiDi processing.

 The `:shape` enables font shaping via [HarfBuzz](https://harfbuzz.github.io/).
 This option works best when the font has been loaded via [PDF::Font::Loader](https://pdf-raku.github.io/PDF-Font-Loader-raku/) and the [PDF::Font::Loader::HarfBuzz](https://pdf-raku.github.io/PDF-Font-Loader-HarfBuzz-raku/) module has been installed.

+Both the [print](#print) and [say](#say) methods may interpret a number of control and spacing characters, please see [Appendix III: Text Block Special Characters](#appendix-iii-text-block-special-characters) for details.

 ### say

-Takes the same parameters as `print`.
+Takes the same parameters as [print](#print).
 Sets the final text position (`$.text-position`) to the start of the next line.

 ## Graphics Methods